 What are the learners not doing now that they should be doing, in terms of the identified real problem?
 Ask this of yourself and the stakeholders.
 Make a list of the major knowledge, skills, activities expected from the custom learning.
-This is the gap between the desired behaviour and the current behaviour of the learners.
+This is the gap between the desired behavior and the current behavior of the learners.

 3. Gain an agreement from the stakeholders on the learning outcome